niklasmh/client-side-python-runner/README.md

   // Some engines can stop and wait for input, others
   // cannot.
 To be safe, prompt is the default as it
-  // stops JavaScript altogether and thereforeworks on
+  // stops JavaScript altogether and therefore works on
   // all cases.
   input: (question) => prompt(question),